MicrosoftDocs/learn/learn-pr/azure/aks-deployment-pipeline-github-actions/includes/3-design-the-pipeline.md

 ### Step 4: Deploy the application

 The final *deploy step* deploys the website to the correct location.
 If a tagged commit triggered the pipeline, you deploy the website to the `production` namespace of the AKS cluster.
-If the pipeline was triggered with a non-tagged commit, you push to the `staging` namespace of the same cluster.
+If the pipeline was triggered with a nontagged commit, you push to the `staging` namespace of the same cluster.

 :::image type="content" source="../media/3-pipeline-5-deploy.png" alt-text="Diagram that shows the procession from triggers, through three build steps, to the deploy steps in a pipeline.":::

-Now that you've designed the workflow pipeline, proceed to the following units to set up your project environment and create GitHub Actions to clone, build, push, and deploy on AKS clusters.
+Now that you designed the workflow pipeline, proceed to the following units to set up your project environment and create GitHub Actions to clone, build, push, and deploy on AKS clusters.